Nethereum/Nethereum.Docs/docs/nethereum-processing-logprocessing.md

 var p2 = web3.Processing.Logs.CreateProcessor<Erc721TransferEvent>(tfr => erc721TransferEventLogs.Add(tfr));
 ```

-## Execution Options
+## Execution

 Execution depends on the block progress repository to dictate which block to start from.
 If the repository has not been specified an in memory repository is created by default.
 The general rule is that processing will start at the last processed block plus one.
 However if the progress repository is empty or has fallen too far behind it is possible to set a starting block number ("startAtBlockNumberIfNotProcessed").
-If the last processed block in the repository exceeds this starting block then the value from the repository wins.
+If the last processed block in the progress repository exceeds the starting block the value from the repository wins.

+To stop the processor during execution, call ``` cancellationTokenSource.Cancel() ```.

 Processing a specific range:
 ``` csharp